ErichDylus/API3/forms/LLC Agreement - DE Series LLC (Airnode).md

 "Liquidating Trustee" means the Manager (or its authorized designee) or, if there is none, a Person selected by the Consent of the Members to act as a liquidating trustee of the Company.

-"Manager" means the holder of the Ethereum wallet address described in the signature page, who will be a "manager" of the Company within the meaning of Section 18-101(10) of the Act.
+"Manager" means the controller of the private key uniquely associated with the Company Blockchain Address, who will be a "manager" of the Company within the meaning of Section 18-101(10) of the Act.

 "Master LLC" means [MASTER LLC NAME] LLC, a State of Delaware limited liability company.